The-Software-Guild/SRE-UPDATES/Distributed-Monitoring.md

 Application logs may provide very detailed information about errors or warnings, such as an exception and line number.
 Try using the code builder to build more advanced queries before moving on.

-One of the most important logs you will need to use in this enviornment is the `flux kustomize controller`.
-This job is responsible for making your environment changes, **YAML Errors will show up in this log stream!**
+One of the most important logs you will need to use in this environment is the `flux kustomize controller`.
+This is our GitOPS tool, **YAML Errors will show up in this log stream!**
   ```
   {job="flux-system/kustomize-controller"} |= `<COHORT>-<TEAM>-<ENV>`
   ```